-Cenex Roadmaster XL has been enhanced to provide optimal performance for high-tech engines, including those that will need to meet the upcoming Tier IV Final EPA emission standards in 2014.
-A unique combination of seven additives shows that the new formulation prevents injector fouling and filter plugging to minimize costly downtime.
+Cenex Roadmaster XL® premium diesel fuel provides optimal on-road performance for high-tech engines, including those that meet the Tier IV Final EPA emission standards.
+Its industry leading, multifunctional additive package contains a unique combination of seven additives that prevents injector fouling and filter plugging to minimize costly downtime.

 Fuel injector deposits